AnnaMikitenko/DA_course_projects/README.md

 **Project 2.** Analysis of funnel for mobile game (Python)

 **Project 3.** Solution for complex business problem - recommendation table for courses (Python)

+**Project 4.** Analysis of business model: determination of product and marketing metrics, evaluation whether it is cost-effective to scale this business and open a store in a new region.